tum-ens/urbs/README.md

 #### Anaconda (recommended)

-  1. **[Anaconda (Python 3.5)](http://continuum.io/downloads)**.
+  1. **[Anaconda (Python 3)](http://continuum.io/downloads)**.
 Choose the 64-bit installer if possible.
      During the installation procedure, keep both checkboxes "modify PATH" and "register Python" selected!
-If only higher Python versions are available, you can switch to Python 3.5 by typing `conda install python=3.5`
+If only higher Python versions are available, you can switch to a specific Python Version by typing `conda install python=<version>`
   2. **Solver**: [GLPK](http://winglpk.sourceforge.net/).
-      1. Simply unzip the downloaded version to any folder, e.g. `C:\GLPK`.
-      2. Then add the subdirectory `w64`, which contains `glpsol.exe`, to the system path ([how](http://geekswithblogs.net/renso/archive/2009/10/21/how-to-set-the-windows-path-in-windows-7.aspx)), so that the `glpsol` command is available on the command prompt.
+     1. Launch a new command prompt (Win+R, type "cmd", Enter)
-      3. Alternative: Install it via conda by `conda install -c conda-forge glpk`.
+     2. Install it via conda by `conda install -c conda-forge glpk`.
 It will add it to the path variable, too.
   3. **Pyomo**
      1. Launch a new command prompt (Win+R, type "cmd", Enter)
      2. Type `conda install -c conda-forge pyomo`, hit Enter.